Mental Health and Wellbeing at Whickham School

 Support for Parents and Carers

 As parents and carers, it can be hard to know whether your child’s feelings and behaviour are normal or becoming a problem.
-This is especially during adolescence when young people can feel a great deal of pressure and increasingly want to loosen their family ties.
+This is especially relevant during adolescence when young people can feel a great deal of pressure and increasingly want to loosen their family ties.
 The Anna Freud Foundation have produced a useful resource to help you start the conversations with your child along with other useful advice and guidance.

 How can my child get support?